Lucia Newman

-Lucia Newman (born 18 February 1952 in London) is a broadcast journalist, currently working for Al Jazeera English.
+Lucia Newman (born 18 February 1952 in London) is a broadcast journalist based in Santiago, Chile, currently working for Al Jazeera English.
 Previously, she was a long-standing reporter for CNN.

 Career

 Awards and acclaim

 In 1991, she received the Maria Moors Cabot prize from Columbia University for contributing to "the advancement of press freedom and inter-American understanding".

 In March 1997, Newman became the first United States journalist in 27 years to have permanent residence in Cuba.
 However, after Newman's first news broadcast, Ninoska Pérez Castellón criticised her for not interviewing people who were against the Cuban government.
 Pérez wanted Newman to show Cuba as a "normal place", not a "rogue nation".

 The North-South Institute praised her reporting and wrote that because she knows several languages, "she can find out things others cannot".
 Newman is fluent in English, Spanish, Portuguese and French.
 Both parents spoke German, Russian, Spanish, English and French.
 In addition, her father spoke Japanese and Portuguese; her mother spoke Italian and Swedish.